cn0047/stash/ed/linux.md

 ####shell
 ````
+cut -d' ' -f2 /tmp/file.txt # print column 2 from file using ' ' as delimer

 df    # Show information about the file system.
 df -h
 du    # Summarize disk usage of each FILE.